ChenHaoHSU/ML2019SPRING/final/README.md

 - `src`: folder of source codes including all .py files
 - `requirements`: python3 package requirements.
 Please try to install all the packages listed.
-- `setup.sh`: set up the environments for dataset, not packages.
+- `data_setup.py`: script to set up the environments for dataset, not packages.
-- `train_50.sh`: perform training.
-Use resnet50 for the backbone.
+- `train_50.sh`: script to train model with Resnet50 as backbone.
-- `train_101.sh`: perform training.
-Use resnet101 for the backbone.
+- `train_101.sh`: script to train model with Resnet101 as backbone.
-- `train_152.sh`: perform training.
-Use resnet152 for the backbone.
+- `train_152.sh`: script to train model with Resnet152 as backbone.
-- `test.sh`: make inferences.
+- `test.sh`: script to make inferences.
 Before making any inferences, please make sure that the environments are set up properly.

 # Software
 (python3 packages are detailed separately in `requirements.txt`):